HarbDm/urban-explorer/README.md

 * **Unit + UI testing** with repository fakes
 * **Scalability** in mind

+## 🔍 Notes & Trade-offs

+* Keep in mind that development was focused on highlighting structure, not features.
+* Compose-first UI with XML interop to reflect real-world migration paths.
+* Fakes in tests demonstrate UI behavior without a backend.

 ## ✨ Features

 * Create, view, edit, and delete “spots”